arvidn/libtorrent/trunk/docs/manual.rst

 	::

-		bool super_seeding() const;
 		void super_seeding(bool on) const;

 Enables or disabled super seeding/initial seeding for this torrent.
 The torrent needs to be a seed for this to take effect.
-The overload that returns a bool tells you of super seeding is enabled or not.

 add_piece()
 -----------